eldronzhou/SDPR/README.md

 # Help

 We provide guidance on how to use SDPR in the manual.
-If you encounter Bugs, request new features, or have any questions related to installing and running SDPR, please report to the [issue](https://github.com/eldronzhou/SDPR/issues) page.
+If you encounter bugs, request new features, or have any questions related to installing and running SDPR, please report to the [issue](https://github.com/eldronzhou/SDPR/issues) page.

 # License